dkurbel/deep-learning-challenge/README.md

 ### - Saving the trained model to an HDF5 file ("model.h5") for future use.

 ## The second notebook file ("AlphabetSoupCharity_Optimization.ipynb") includes similar steps as the first notebook, but with some slight differences in the preprocessing and training steps.
-However, the overall workflow and purpose of the code remain the same.
+However, the overall workflow and purpose of the code remains the same.
+It explores model optimization, introducing L1 regularization and further adjustments to layers, units, and epochs.

 # My written report can be viewed here or at the end of the AlphabetSoupCharity_Optimization file.